ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The client instance uses any access tokens in this response to call the RS as described in {{use-access-token}}.

+The grant request MUST be in the _approved_ state to include this field in the response.

 ### Single Access Token {#response-token-single}